SeabookChen/seabookchen.net/_posts/2014-01-31-test-wysiwyg-editors-using-selenium-webdriver.md

 ### <a id="clear-content"></a>Clear content
-With the same logic, clearing content can be done by injecting JavaScript to set entire content to empty string.
+With the same logic, clearing content can be done by injecting JavaScript to set the entire content to empty string.

 {% highlight ruby %}
 driver.execute_script("CKEDITOR.instances.ckeditor.setData( '' )")